shannu1508/shp_to_kml_converter/README.md

 1. **Upload Shapefiles**: Drag and drop a ZIP file containing shapefiles onto the upload area
 2. **Monitor Progress**: Watch the real-time status updates during conversion
-3. **Preview Results**: View the generated KML content before downloading
+3. **Preview Results**: View the generated KML content as text or on interactive maps with multiple free tile providers
 4. **Download KML**: Download the converted KML file for use in Google Earth

 ## API Endpoints